 Range & Habitat: The native Smooth Blue Aster occurs occasionally in most counties of Illinois, but it is uncommon or absent in western and SE Illinois (see Distribution Map).
 Habitats include mesic black soil prairies, hill prairies, savannas, rocky open woodlands, sandy woodlands, woodland edges, thickets, limestone glades, and roadside embankments.
 Smooth Blue Aster is usually found in higher quality natural areas where the original ground flora is intact.
 It is sometimes cultivated in gardens because of its attractive foliage and flowerheads.

 Faunal Associations: The nectar and pollen of the flowerheads attract honeybees, bumblebees, cuckoo bees (Triepeolus spp., Coelioxys spp.), digger bees (Melissodes spp.), leaf-cutting bees (Megachile spp.), Halictid bees (Agapostemon spp., Halictus spp., Lasioglossum spp.), Andrenid bees (including the oligolectic bee, Andrena asteris), Sphecid wasps, Syrphid flies (Eristalis spp., Helophilus spp., Syrphus spp., Toxomerus spp.), Muscid flies, butterflies, and skippers (see Graenicher).
-Other insects feed destructively on the leaves, flowerheads, and other parts of Smooth Blue Aster.
-These species include a leaf beetle (Ophraella pilosa), larvae of a leaf-mining fly (Nemorimyza posticata), larvae of the Papery Blister Gall Midge (Asteromyia laeviana), the Short-winged Meadow Katydid (Conocephalus brevipennis), and caterpillars of a butterfly, the Pearl Crescent (Phyciodes tharos); see Clark et al. (2004), Needham et al. (1928), Felt (1917), Gangwere (1961), and Opler & Krizek (1984).
+Other insects feed destructively on the leaves, flowerheads, and other parts of Smooth Blue Aster (Symphyotrichum laeve) and other asters.
+These species include a leaf beetle (Ophraella pilosa), the Red-spotted Aster Mirid (Polymerus basalis), larvae of a leaf-mining fly (Nemorimyza posticata), larvae of the Papery Blister Gall Midge (Asteromyia laeviana), the Short-winged Meadow Katydid (Conocephalus brevipennis), caterpillars of such moths as the Wavy-lined Emerald (Synchlora aerata) and The Asteroid (Cucullia asteroides), and Blatchley's Walkingstick (Manomera blatchleyi).
 The Insect Table and Moth Table list additional insects that feed on this and other asters (Symphyotrichum spp.).
 Two upland gamebirds, the Ruffed Grouse and Wild Turkey, feed on both the leaves and seeds of asters.
 The Tree Sparrow and White-footed Mouse also eat the seeds.
 The young foliage of these plants is browsed occasionally by various mammalian herbivores, including deer, rabbits, groundhogs, horses, cattle, and sheep.